KunChen1110/SheetHero/dataset/DatasetV1.md

 ### Prompt
+Here is an inventory dataset for a single product.
-Based on the provided inventory data, calculate the Economic Order Quantity (EOQ), reorder point, number of orders per year, cycle time, and total annual cost.
-Also, perform a sensitivity analysis to show how total cost changes with different order quantities, and evaluate a scenario where annual demand increases by 20%.
-Provide the results in a structured table.
+Based on this data, please:

+Calculate the Economic Order Quantity (EOQ), reorder point, number of orders per year, cycle time, and total annual cost for the base scenario.
+Perform a sensitivity analysis by varying the order quantity (for example 50%, 75%, 100%, 125%, and 150% of the EOQ) and compute the total annual cost for each case.
+Evaluate a scenario where the annual demand increases by 20% and recompute EOQ, reorder point, number of orders per year, cycle time, and total annual cost.
+Output the results in a new Excel file organized in clear tables.
+At minimum:

+One table summarizing the base scenario metrics.
+One table for the sensitivity analysis (order quantity vs total annual cost).
+One table for the “demand +20%” scenario metrics.

 ### Answer